Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Single Loop (Mini) Gastric Bypass

-This is a simplified variation of Gastric Bypass that involves a single intestinal connection (also known as a Single Anastomosis Gastric Bypass).
+This is a simplified variation of gastric bypass that involves a single intestinal connection (also known as a Single Anastomosis Gastric Bypass).

 It offers: